The environment and host haloes of the brightest z~6 Lyman-break galaxies: Correlation Functions and HOD Modelling

-We additionally fix $\alpha=1$; this is both the fiducial value (it is logical to expect that once in the most massive halo regime that the number of satellites scales linearly with the halo mass, as the bulk of the halo mass will have been accreted), as well as the result found by most measurements at moderate ($z<2$) redshift (e.g. \citealp{Hatfield2015,Coupon2012}).
+We additionally fix $\alpha=1$; this is both the fiducial value (it is logical to expect that once in the most massive halo regime that the number of satellites scales linearly with the halo mass, as the bulk of the halo mass will have been accreted), as well as the result found by most measurements at moderate ($z<2$) redshift (e.g. \citealp{Hatfield2016,Coupon2012}).

 We investigate the consequences of allowing various parameters to be fixed or free in the fitting process.
-Again as per \citet{Harikane2015}, if not free, $M_1$ and $M_0$ are fixed as functions of $M_{min}$ following the $z=0-5$ results of \citet{Conroy2006}:
+As per equations 54 and 55 in \citet{Harikane2015}, if not free, $M_1$ and $M_0$ are fixed as functions of $M_{min}$ following the $z=0-5$ results of \citet{Conroy2006}:

 In this work we use the halo mass function of \cite{Behroozi2012}, and the halo bias of \citet{Tinker2010}.